After the Alpine Blessing: re-alpsegen

 Alpine Passage is a film comprising individual images about a journey across the

-of them a sort of architecture that enables either a panoramic or a close view.
+The mountains, impressive as a painting, and in front of them a sort of architecture that enables either a panoramic or a close view.

 Bellevue